-As the world begins to heal following the deaths of George Floyd, Ahmaud Arbery and Breonna Taylor, people are taking another look at the ways in which racism has impacted institutions beyond law enforcement — including classical music.
-Not only does it require us to take a second look at ourselves, but also so much of the music that's become ubiquitous to the genre.
+As the world begins to heal following the deaths of George Floyd, Ahmaud Arbery and Breonna Taylor, people are taking another look at the ways in which racism has impacted institutions beyond law enforcement -- including classical music, host Garrett McQueen says.

 Composer Andre Previn, who died earlier this year, celebrated a career in classical music that few will ever achieve.
 But it wasn't enough to keep the Emmy Awards from showing a photo of the much-alive conductor Leonard Slatkin instead during a memorial tribute.